emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 Unfortunately, this puts us in a bit of a pickle:

 1. We want to drop the annoying `dasherized-component` requirement.
-2. We want to adopt `<angle-brackets>` syntax for components, but now we have the same naming collision hazard as Web Components.
+2. We want to adopt `<angle>` brackets syntax for components, but now we have the same naming collision hazard as Web Components.
 3. People want to use Web Components in their apps, so how do we know if `<my-button>` means "create a custom element" or "create a Glimmer